Skip to Content

 As well as being a weekend market, the building often hosts special market days and events.
 It is used for Christmas parties, concerts, fashion shoots, food festivals and many other events.

-6 things to check out at St George’s Market
+Things to check out at the St George’s Market

-what to do at St George’s Market belfast
+a guide to St George's Market in Belfast

 One of the reasons that a visit to St George’s Market is one of the most popular things to do in Belfast is due to the variety of stuff on offer.